Jean Giraud: Pilote (1963–1974)

-It was Jodorowsky who introduced Giraud to the writings of Carlos Castaneda, who had written a series of books that describe his training in shamanism, particularly with a group whose lineage descended from the Toltecs.
+Jodorowsky introduced Giraud to the writings of Carlos Castaneda, who had written a series of books that describe his training in shamanism, particularly with a group whose lineage descended from the Toltecs.
 The books, narrated in the first person, related his experiences under the tutelage of a Yaqui "Man of Knowledge" named Don Juan Matus.
-Castaneda's writings made a deep and everlasting impression on Giraud, already open to Native-Mexican folk culture due to his three previous extended trips to the country (he had visited the country a third time in 1972), and it did influence his art as "Mœbius", particularly in regard to dream sequences, though he was not quite able to work in such influences in his mainstream Blueberry comic.
+Castaneda's writings made a deep impression on Giraud, already open to Native-Mexican folk culture due to his previous extended trips to the country (he had visited the country a third time in 1972), and it influenced his art as "Mœbius".
 (Note: "On the impression Castaneda had left on him Giraud stated in 1975, "Alejandro gave me these books, and the reading was a great shock, a monumental shock.
 I was captivated, I discovered another life, a new way of thinking.
 It of course already landed in fertile ground, but because of Jodorowsky, all the more so.
 It was his way, by giving me these books, to influence me.
 One influences each other in daily work, one disagrees with each other.
 But with these books, he hit the nail on the head, these texts moved me to the core!
 And I let myself be affected.
 I find myself in a curious phase ...
 I believe I'm on a turning point in my life.
 I experienced something similar when I read "Steppenwolf" by Hermann Hesse: I could then accept much of what I suppressed until then, or did not even acknowledge, even if they were fundamental truths in reality.
 In Castaneda's books, reality is constantly questioned - and that's shocking, earth-shattering.
 The same experience is possibly experienced when one reads the early Christian texts, or some other mystic text: Enlightenment can be found through anything, through Zen, Nazism even.
 I found it through Castaneda.)
-Yet, unbeknownst to writer Charlier, he did already sneak in some Castaneda elements in "Nez Cassé".
+Unbeknownst to writer Charlier, he managed to sneak in some Castaneda elements in the Blueberry story "Nez Cassé".
 Castaneda's influence reasserted itself in full in Giraud's later life, having worked in elements more openly after Charlier's death in his 1999 Blueberry outing "Geronimo l'Apache", and was to become a major element for his Blueberry 1900-project, which however, had refused to come to fruition for extraneous reasons.